ricavicentini/project-structure/README.md

 - README: Use a well-written README.md to document your package.
 - Dependencies: Clearly define dependencies in install_requires within setup.py.

 That’s it!
-You’ve successfully published a Python package to PyPI.

-reach out if you have any questions or need further assistance :wink:
+You’ve successfully published a Python package to PyPI, reach out if you have any questions or need further assistance :wink:.